Heydar Aliyev: Early career

-Aliyev served at the archive department of the People's Commissariat of Internal Affairs of the Nakhchivan Autonomous Soviet Socialist Republic from 1941 to 1944, before his appointment as head of the general department of the Council of People's Commissars of the Nakhchivan ASSR.
+During World War II, he served as commander of a Smersh battalion, which conducted intelligence operations on the Soviet Union's own forces and executed soldiers who deserted or fought insufficiently hard.

 He joined the Azerbaijan SSR People's Commissariat for State Security (NKGB) in 1944 and proceeded to become the department head of the State Security Committee of Azerbaijan SSR in 1950, after he graduated from the Senior Staff Training School of the USSR State Security Committee.

 In 1954, as part of a government reform, the NKGB, which was previously named the Ministry of State Security (MGB), was again renamed, this time as the KGB.
-Aliyev rose quickly through the KGB ranks, becoming a Deputy Chairman of the Azerbaijani KGB in 1964 and its chairman in 1967, eventually receiving the rank of major general.
+Sources point to Aliyev working in the Azerbaijani KGB's Eastern Division, which included Iran and the Middle East.
+During this time, Aliyev was a close associate of Semyon Tvsigun.
+Aliyev became head of the Azerbaijani KGB in 1960 and eventually received the rank of major general.
+During his time in Soviet Secret Service, Aliyev was mostly unknown in Azerbaijan.